Docs / Developer Test Suite

 pytest tests/ -m unit -v

-# Mode-specific validation
+# Yosys-mode validation

 pytest tests/ -m yosys -v